 - Put them under the grill for 3-4 minutes until melted.

-- Top with tomato slices and rocket.
+- Top with 1 Beef tomato and 2 handful Rocket (arugula).

 - Finish with other slices of bread and serve.

 - Don't like the peppery taste of rocket?
 Swap it for spinach for an iron boost.

 - We used Swiss cheese in this recipe, but you could use mature cheddar or mozzarella instead.

 - Feel free to swap the vegetables to use what you have, or what you prefer.
 Mushrooms and courgettes work well.

 - If you feel the need to add meat to this, add some shredded cooked chicken just before adding the cheese.

 The nutritional information provided is approximate and is calculated using online tools.
 Information can vary depending on various factors, but we have endeavoured to be as accurate as possible.